Positive Reinforcement Techniques to Prevent Unwanted Behaviors

 • At times, especially for some advanced behaviors, it may be difficult to reward the cat immediately after they have engaged in the behavior.
 In these instances, the use of a training tool, such as a conditioned reinforcer (see below), may be appropriate.

-• Don’t train ill or painful cats.
+• Do not conduct training sessions for ill or painful cats.

 • Avoid distractions during training.

 In all species, certain individuals are slower learners.
-Be patient with these cats as long as they are healthy and calm as they still benefit from learning.
+Be patient with these cats as long as they are healthy and calm, as they still benefit from learning.

 Conditioned Reinforcers